Michael Martin’s Transfiguration: Notes toward a Radical Catholic Reimagination of Everything

-The following review wasn’t supposed to happen.
-For, as I have tried to make clear, this website is virtually dormant.
-The plan was to revive it later this spring.
+The following review was not supposed to happen.
+For this website is meant to be dormant, just now.
+The plan was to revive it later on.
 But life, as John Lennon sang – once memorably, now perhaps cliched – is what happens while making other plans.
-And a burst of life unexpectedly produced the following review.
-It is a rave review, which almost embarrasses me in its intensity.
-But such is life. – Roger Buck

 Michael Martin-Transfiguration